 - Approximate travel time in the lifts: about two hours, allow for a bit of waiting time

 - Approximate time for descents: about one and a half hours, depending on skiing proficiency

 We recommend the following:

 - Try to set off for the Sellaronda before 10:00.

-• It is very important to pass the last mountain pass before 3.30 pm.
-Otherwise you risk to miss the last lifts to your starting point.
+- It is very important to have crossed the last pass by 15:30.
+If not, you will risk missing the last lift back to your starting point.